electric-sql/electric/website/docs/guides/troubleshooting.md

 status: 200
 ```

 This indicates that your client library or proxy layer is caching requests to Electric and responding to them without actually hitting Electric for the correct response.
+For example, when running unit tests your library may be maintaining an unexpected global HTTP cache.

 ##### Solution &mdash; clear your cache